buzzqw/TUS/OBSS/markdown-separati/en/38-rules-on-magic-items.md

 ## Charges, Doses, and Multiple Uses

-I'll translate the text while preserving all LaTeX commands and formatting:
+I' \*\*ll translate the text while preserving all LaTeX commands and formatting:

 Many items, particularly wands and staves, have power limited to the number of charges they contain.
 Normally, items with charges never exceed a maximum of 20 charges (10 for staves).
 If similar items are found as a random part of a treasure, roll 1d10+10 to determine the remaining charges.
 If an item has a maximum number of charges different from 20, roll randomly to determine how many charges remain.